 Cache

-The Cache API allows fine grained control of reading and writing from cache, and deciding exactly when to fetch data from your origin.
+The Cache API ↗ allows fine grained control of reading and writing from the Cloudflare global network ↗ cache.

 Our implementation of the Cache API respects the following HTTP headers on the response passed to put()